the-serious-programmer/truncate-test-tables/README.md

 - the code in the article only looks at a user defined name in the @Table annotation.
 The version in this repository:
   - looks at both the @Table annotation (which is an optional annotation) and @Entity annotation (which is always set on an entity)
   - favours a user defined name, but if not set will build a name based on the default naming strategy (snake_case class name)
-- join all table names together and execute one query in which they are all truncated together.
+- joins all table names together and executes one query in which they are all truncated together.

 ## Bonus: Hibernate Envers